tttor/ctrl-foundation/method/actor-critic/reactor_gruslys_2018.md

 * uses a deep **recurrent** neural network, ie LSTM

 ## result
-* > (Prioritized Dueling DQN, Categorical DQN) in terms of sample-efficiency
+* Reactor > (Prioritized Dueling DQN, Categorical DQN) in terms of sample-efficiency
-* > A3C in term of better run time
+* Reactor > A3C in term of better run time
 * The Reactor is
   * sample-efficient due to the use of memory replay, and
   * numerical efficient since it uses multi-step returns.